Common Types of Tax Fraud

 Unfortunately, there are loads of ways people and corporations can cheat the government out of its taxes.
 The IRS tells people to be on the lookout for people or businesses involved in things like kickbacks, faking exemptions or deductions, altering documents, failing to report income or not properly withholding taxes.
 It also issues an annual "Dirty Dozen" list of the year's most common forms of tax fraud.
-The 2013 Dirty Dozen list included:
+The 2020 Dirty Dozen list included:

-- Phishing: Someone obtains personal or financial information via a fake website or email that appears legitimate.
+- Phishing: Someone obtains your personal or financial information via a fake website or email that appears legitimate.
 Once your identity is nabbed, it's used for tax fraud.

 - Fake Charities: Criminals set up fake charities to fool good-hearted people into contributing, often during crises such as the COVID-19 pandemic.

 - Threatening Impersonator Phone Calls: You receive a call, supposedly from the IRS, demanding immediate payment for a fake tax bill.
 The caller (sometimes a robocall) often threatens arrest, deportation or license revocation.

 - Social Media Scams: While these take many forms, they basically involve someone contacting you by social media and convincing you that they're a close family member or friend.
 The person may rip you off, or access your contacts to send fake emails and texts about a false charity.